-Sautéing means to quickly cook the mushrooms in fat on the stove.
-This method works with all types of mushrooms — in our photo below, we’re using baby bella (or cremini) and shiitake mushrooms, but larger mushrooms like portobello or more exotic mushrooms like king oyster mushrooms all work.
+Sautéing means to quickly cook the mushrooms in fat on the stove and method works with all types of mushrooms — in our photo below, we’re using baby bella (or cremini) and shiitake mushrooms, but larger mushrooms like portobello or more exotic mushrooms like king oyster mushrooms all work.

 - Keep them dry.
 If you notice any dirt on the mushrooms, use a slightly damp paper towel to brush it off.
 Don’t submerge them in water or rinse them.
 Mushrooms act like a sponge so water will be absorbed, which causes the final cooked mushrooms to be squeaky instead of flavorful and browned.
 (If your mushrooms are extremely dirty, you can quickly dunk them into some water, but make sure you pat them extra dry before cooking them.)

 Cut or tear them to a similar size.
 This applies to most things when cooking.
 If you are using a variety of mushrooms, cut — or if they are more fragile — tear the mushrooms so that they are all a similar size.